Dalus-AI/simple-renderer/README.md

-# simple-renderer
+# Simple Renderer
-Simple Interface to render a gaussian splat from different views
+Simple interface to render a gaussian splat from different views

 ## Dependencies
 We use [`micromamba`](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html) to create a virtual environment.